TurboSource-Marialis/machtiani/README.md

    ```bash
    mct sync --model google/gemini-2.0-flash-001 --model-threads 10
    ```
+   **USE A LOW COST** and fast model when syncing.
+If you use Claude or something for syncing, you're just wasting money and time.

    Give it time to finish.
 Run `mct status` to check back if completed.